 Change the channel

-Naturally you never tire of watching your kids but if by some miracle you should ever want to switch away from them too, say, Netflix, you can.
+Naturally you never tire of watching your kids but if by some miracle you should ever want to switch away from them to, say, a streaming service, you have a lot of options.

-At least, they will so long as you're on Wi-Fi.
 This is where an old iPhone without its SIM card is effectively an iPod touch.
-It's a video player and as long as you have it signed in to your Apple ID, everything but calls will work.
+It's a video player and as long as you have it signed in to your Apple ID and are on-Wi-Fi, everything but calls will always work.

-If a SIM-less iPhone is like an iPod touch, then it follows that you can load it up with music.
-Just plug it into iTunes on your Mac and select what albums and tracks you want to store on it.
+If a SIM-less iPhone is like an iPod touch, then it follows that you can use it with Apple Music.
+Just make sure you download a few albums to the device for when you're away from Wi-Fi.

 Only, you can't remember the last time you had to make a selection like that because you're an Apple Music subscriber.
 Strictly speaking, you're paying for an Apple ID to be subscribed — and there's no reason you can't listen on your old iPhone as well as your new.